Hugh Porter

-Hugh William Porter MBE (born Wolverhampton, England, 27 January 1940) is one of Britain's greatest former professional cyclists, winning four world titles in the individual pursuit - more than any other rider - as well as a Commonwealth Games gold medal in 1966.
+Hugh William Porter MBE (born 27 January 1940) is one of Britain's greatest former professional cyclists, winning four world titles in the individual pursuit as well as a Commonwealth Games gold medal in 1966.
 He is now a commentator on cycling events, working most notably for the BBC and ITV.

 Personal life

 Porter was born and raised in Wolverhampton and educated at the city's St Peter's Collegiate School.
 His father, Joe, was a cyclist and at 10, Hugh was taken to the Halesowen Velodrome to watch British sprint world champion Reg Harris.

 In his earlier working life outside professional cycling commitments he was employed as a draughtsman at Chubb Locks in Willenhall.

 He is married to British Olympic swimming gold medallist, Anita Lonsbrough; they met while travelling to Tokyo for the 1964 Summer Olympics and married in 1965.

 Cycling career

 Junior career

 Aged 16, Porter began racing as a junior for Wolverhampton Wheelers cycling club, finishing third in his first road race.
 He also became a regular competitor in weekly track league meetings at Wolverhampton’s Aldersley Stadium cycle track.